MTG/essentia/doc/sphinxdoc/research_papers.md

 ## Sound indexing, music production, and intelligent audio processing
+- A. Wang, Y. F. Cheng, and D. Lindlbauer.
+(2024).
+MARingBA: Music-adaptive ringtones for blended audio notification delivery.
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI '24), article 729, 1–15.
 - Ma, A. B., & Lerch, A. (2022).
 Representation Learning for the Automatic Indexing of Sound Effects Libraries. arXiv preprint arXiv:2208.09096.
 - Rashid, U., Saleem, K., & Ahmed, A. (2021).
 MIRRE approach: nonlinear and multimodal exploration of MIR aggregated search results.
 Multimedia Tools and Applications, 80, 20217-20253.
 - Shier, J., McNally, K., Tzanetakis, G., & Brooks, K. G. (2021).
 Manifold learning methods for visualization and browsing of drum machine samples.
 Journal of the Audio Engineering Society, 69(1/2), 40-53.